How to travel cheap and handle problems

 1: Rural areas in developing countries still have many dead zones.
 So even if we did travel with an international plan by an American company, we might not get a signal everywhere anyway!

-2: In some countries, like Thailand, you have to show your passport to get the SIM card because the government wants to know what you’re up to.
+2: In some countries, like Thailand and India, you have to show your passport to get the SIM card because the government wants to know what you’re up to.

 3: Check for the exact time your data expires.
-I missed an important call on Messenger because my data expired at midnight, instead of the time of day when I bought the data.
+It might expire at midnight on the the 28th day, instead of the time when you bought the card.

 Transportation costs

 Sometimes we ride on local “chicken buses”, like the one pictured below.
-That’s a jeepney – a common form of cheap public transportation in the Philippines.
 For less than ten miles you pay a few cents.
+Not hundreds in car payments, gas and insurance.

 A jeepney - or a public bus - in the Philippines.
 This is a great way to travel cheap in virtually any country - most of them have buses.